fengalin/media-toc/README.md

 - Launch the [rustup installer](https://www.rustup.rs/).
 When asked for the default host triple, select `x86_64-pc-windows-gnu` (or `i686-pc-windows-gnu` for a 32bits system), then select `nightly`.
-- From a MSYS2 shell
+- From a MSYS2 mingw shell
   - add cargo to the `PATH`:
   ```
   echo 'PATH=$PATH:/c/Users/'$USER'/.cargo/bin' >> .bashrc